mestconsult/techxport_assignment/README.md

 # TechXport Assignment

-Please find below the details of your assignment.
+Building a simple login and sign up page using concepts we have learnt from the html, css and Javascript sessions.
 The assignment is to be submitted by **Friday, 9th October**.

 ## Details of the assignment